 As the personal representative for your late uncle's estate in Florida, you thought the creditor claim period had passed without incident.
 Then, a hospital billing department contacts you about an unpaid emergency room visit from six months ago, demanding payment despite missing Florida's filing deadline.

 At Beacon Legacy Law™, our Stuart probate attorney helps personal representatives understand their rights when creditors attempt to file late claims.
-Florida law provides strong protection for estates, but knowing how to respond properly protects both the estate and your role as personal representative.
+Florida law provides strong protection for estates.
+Knowing how to respond appropriately protects both the estate and your role as personal representative.

 Florida's Creditor Claim Deadlines

-Florida probate law establishes firm deadlines to bring closure to estate administration and protect beneficiaries from indefinite uncertainty.
+Florida probate law establishes firm deadlines to conclude estate administration and protect beneficiaries from indefinite uncertainty.

 The Three-Month Rule

 Under Florida Statute 733.702, creditors generally have three months from the first publication of notice to file claims.
-However, known creditors who receive direct notice get 30 days from service, whichever deadline comes later.
+However, known creditors who receive direct notice have 30 days from service, whichever is later.

-Say, for example, that Marie published notice on February 10 but served direct notice to her father's credit card company on March 1.
+For example, Marie published a notice on February 10 but served direct notice to her father's credit card company on March 1.
 The credit card company has until May 10 (three months from publication) to file, not March 31 (30 days from direct service).

 The Two-Year Absolute Deadline